ighori/monique/README.md

 The library uses a **table** with an optional header and tags as the base data structure.
 Each cell is a JSON-serializable value.

 Many inputs can be nicely represented as a table - SQL results, output of Unix utilities, or CSV files.
 The inputs already contain labels and headers that can be directly used as data series labels and chart titles.
+Single numbers (i.e. metrics) are represented using single-cell tables.

 JSON files need a flattening algorithm, but the result can be quite natural.
 For example, a document